-Treatment plans shall be based on the assessments to include person-centered goals and objectives.
-The treatment plan shall be developed within 7 days of admission by the treatment team.
-The treatment plan shall identify the services intended to reduce the identified condition, as well as the anticipated outcomes of the individual.
-The treatment plan shall include a referral to self-help groups such as Alcoholics Anonymous (AA), Al-Anon, and Narcotics Anonymous (NA).
-The treatment plan must specify the frequency, amount and duration of services.
-(Refer to 2.6 Record Keeping.)
-The treatment plan must be signed by the LMHP or physician responsible for developing the plan.
-The plan will specify a timeline for re-evaluation of the plan that is, at least, an annual redetermination.
+- 1. Identify the services intended to reduce the identified condition, as well as the anticipated outcomes of the individual; - 2.
+Include a referral to self-help groups such as Alcoholics Anonymous (AA), Al-Anon, and Narcotics Anonymous (NA); - 3.
+Must specify the frequency, amount and duration of services.
+(Refer to 2.6 Record Keeping.); - 4.
+Must be signed by the LMHP or physician responsible for developing the plan; and - 5.
+Specify a timeline for re-evaluation of the plan that is, at least, an annual redetermination.

-The re-evaluation shall involve the individual, family and providers and shall determine whether services have contributed to meeting the stated goals.
-The treatment plan shall be updated and revised if there is no measureable reduction of disability or restoration of functional level.
-The updated plan shall identify different rehabilitation strategies with revised goals and services.
+The re-evaluation must involve the individual, family and providers and must determine whether services have contributed to meeting the stated goals.
+The treatment plan must be updated and revised if there is no measureable reduction of disability or restoration of functional level.
+The updated plan must identify different rehabilitation strategies with revised goals and services.
 If the services are being provided to a youth enrolled in the Coordinated System of Care (CSoC) program, the wrap-around agency (WAA) must be notified, and the substance use treatment provider must either be on the Child Family Team (CFT) or will work closely with the CFT.
 Substance use service provision will be part of the youth's plan of care (POC) developed by the team.